IanCWells/CodeBlog/SemanticSearch.md

 from sentence_transformers import SentenceTransformer import json

+#Load Our Embedding Model
 model = SentenceTransformer("all-MiniLM-L6-v2")

+#Load our website application data
 with open("results.json", "r", encoding="utf-8") as f:
     data = json.load(f)

+#Grab the titles from each website application card
 titles = [item["title"] for item in data]

+#Embed all titles, and normalize each vector
 title_embeddings = model.encode(
     titles,
     normalize_embeddings=True,